Barbara Blake Hannah

 Barbara Makeda Blake-Hannah (born 5 June 1941) is a Jamaican author and journalist known for her promotion of Rastafari culture and history.
-She is also a politician, film maker, festival organiser and cultural consultant.
+She is also a politician, filmmaker, festival organiser and cultural consultant.
 She was one of the first black people to be an on-camera reporter and interviewer on British television when, in 1968, she was employed by Thames Television's evening news programme Today.
 Hannah was sacked because viewers complained about having a black woman on screen.
 She later returned to Jamaica and was an independent senator in the Parliament of Jamaica from 1984 to 1987.

 Early life and father

 In Jamaica, Blake-Hannah had read television news bulletins and had written for a monthly news magazine managed by her father, Evon Blake, who founded the Press Association of Jamaica.

 TV and journalism career in Britain

 She arrived in Britain in 1964 to work as an extra on the film A High Wind in Jamaica (1965).
 In the next few years she wrote for The Caribbean Times, West Indian World, The Sunday Times, Queen and Cosmopolitan.
-Hannah was appointed in 1968 as a reporter on Thames Television's Today, then presented by Eamonn Andrews.
-In the role, she interviewed prime minister Harold Wilson and actor Michael Caine.
+Blake-Hannah was appointed in 1968 as a reporter on Thames Television's Today, at the time presented by Eamonn Andrews, in which role she interviewed prime minister Harold Wilson and actor Michael Caine.

-After nine months she was dismissed without formal explanation, although her producer said the company was under pressure from a negative response from viewers for them having a black woman on television, and said that the station had had calls from viewers, telling them to "get the Nigger off the screen".
+After nine months, she was dismissed without formal explanation, although her producer said the company was under pressure from a negative response from viewers for them having a black woman on television, and said that the station had had calls from viewers, telling them to "get the Nigger off the screen".
 Blake-Hannah then worked for the local news programme broadcast by ATV in Birmingham.
 She was unable to find a hotel that would allow her to stay, and had to commute from London each day until she found a room at the YWCA.
 She was deliberately kept away from the studio on a day when Enoch Powell was being interviewed.
-Following this, she worked as researcher on the BBC's documentary series Man Alive.
+Following this, she worked as a researcher on the BBC's documentary series Man Alive.